Law A Level

 This course is suitable for students with no prior knowledge of the subject.
-Students will develop a comprehensive understanding of the role of law in today's society, alongside an awareness of the rights and responsibilities of individuals and how this applies to their lives.
-Students will also develop analytical and problem-solving capabilities as they learn to apply legal rules.
+You will develop a comprehensive understanding of the role of law in today's society, alongside an awareness of the rights and responsibilities of individuals and how this applies to their lives.
+You will also develop analytical and problem-solving capabilities as you learn to apply legal rules.

 Teaching is delivered by a variety of methods such as small group work, reports, controlled assessments, presentations, quizzes, debates and practical research.
 The research undertaken will allow you to experience some of the practical, ethical and methodological issues that are necessary to progress to university.

 In the first year of the course, you will study AS Law.
 This is a stand-alone qualification that is co-taught with A Level Law.

 You will also be required to complete a minimum of 20 hours work experience in both year one and year two.
 This will help develop the personal qualities and skills required by universities and employers.

 Due to the current COVID-19 situation and with health and safety of our students as a priority, we have redesigned this course to be delivered online as much as possible.

 What areas will I study?

 Key units studied:

 - Criminal law (offences against the person) or contract